MrHarrisonBarker/EmployMe/_pages/about.markdown

 🔨

-Tech I'm interested in consists of distributed systems so when my unicorn startup needs to scale to a billion concurrent users overnight it can all run on **BBC Micro** in the back of a shed.
+Tech I'm interested in consists of distributed systems so when my unicorn startup needs to scale to a billion concurrent users overnight it can all run on a **BBC Micro** in the back of a shed.

 Crypto is elusive enough to peak my interest and I've seen some good uses and implementations of it but they seem to be logs of gold shit lost in a endless overflowing torrent of shit ideas and scams there to be found however virtually useless to mere mortals.